-Fair for Its Day: "That's My Boy?" not only presents an affluent middle-class black couple, but ends by revealing that Richie goes to school with the couple's kid — a somewhat risky line at a time when integrated schools were still controversial.
+Fair for Its Day: There were no main cast members of color on the show, but, particularly in later seasons, there were several African-American guest actors, in roles that were treated with total respect.
+"That's My Boy?" not only presents an affluent middle-class black couple, but ends by revealing that Richie goes to school with the couple's kid — a somewhat risky line at a time when integrated schools were still controversial.

 "Funny Aneurysm" Moment: In "My Husband Is Not a Drunk," Rob becomes a Hypno Fool, with a bell making him act like a falling-down drunk.
 In 1974, Dick Van Dyke publicly admitted to having had a serious drinking problem for the preceding 25 years.